Noah-Zhuhaotian/devops-exercises/topics/linux/README.md

 <details>
 <summary>You are trying to create a new file but you get "File system is full".
 You check with df for free space and you see you used only 20% of the space.
 What could be the problem?</summary><br><b>
+If I get a ‘filesystem is full’ error but df shows plenty of free space, I’d suspect inode exhaustion.
+Each file consumes an inode, and if a directory contains millions of tiny files, the inode pool can be depleted even if there’s still disk space.
+I’d check with df -i, and if inode usage is 100%, I’d clean up unnecessary files or restructure the data storage.
 </b></details>

 <details>